DuarteArribas/w11-config/softwareInstallation/README.md

 In the previous example, **google chrome**, **opera**, **7zip** and **winrar** would have been installed.

+If you wish to install office, change the `configuration-Office365-x64.xml` file or the `configuration-Office365-x86.xml` file, depending if you have windows 32bit or 64bit and follow the intructions on the comment header.

 To actually install the packages, run powershell and execute `installPrograms.ps1`:

 ```powershell